-However, when we have low self-esteem, anxiety and panic problems, phobias, OCD or depression we believe that to have any anxiety is not
+However, with anxiety and panic problems, phobias, OCD or depression we believe that to have any anxiety is not

 right and we start to associate it the first signs of it with something being wrong with us ... this is what makes it so strong.

 If ten thousand people say you are good and you feel bad about yourself ... you will believe you are bad.
 Conversely